Center for American Progress: Disability Justice Initiative

+Project 2025

+The Center for American Progress is public in its opposition to the Heritage Foundation's political initiative "Project 2025," having released detailed critiques of the proposed policies.

+Recent Initiatives (2020–present)

+In 2023, CAP analysts were involved in drafting proposals for the Biden administration's economic agenda, focusing on areas such as supply chains and manufacturing.

 Policies

 Health care

-In 2017, the center opposed Bernie Sanders' single-payer health plan.
+In 2017, CAP opposed Bernie Sanders' single-payer health plan.
 Critics said that this was because of funding from the health care industry, such as the Blue Cross Blue Shield Association, the Health Care Service Corporation and America's Health Insurance Plans, who would be eliminated under Sanders' plan.
-In 2018, the center proposed an alternative to single payer that would offer patients and employers a choice between government coverage and private insurance.
+In 2018, the center proposed an alternative to single-payer that would offer patients and employers a choice between government coverage and private insurance.

+In 2020, CAP president Neera Tanden came out in support of "universal health care".
+The organization has also proposed "Medicare Extra", which CAP says would add 35 million people to the insurance rolls while cutting U.S. health expenditures by over $300 billion annually.

 Criticism

 Pro-UAE, pro-Saudi policy

 In October 2016, the Intercept reported that United Arab Emirates Ambassador to the US Yousef Al Otaiba praised "a CAP report released [in October 2016] that advocates for continued cooperation with Gulf states like Saudi Arabia and the United Arab Emirates."

 In January 2019, two CAP staffers were fired after an investigation concerning the leaking of an internal email exchange involving discussions over the phrasing of CAP's response to the murder of The Washington Post contributing columnist Jamal Khashoggi.
-CAP released a statement noting that while they conducted an investigation into the leaks, this was not the cause for the firings.
+CAP released a statement noting that while investigating the leaks, this was not the cause for the firings.

 Lack of transparency for funding sources

 Some open government groups, such as the Sunlight Foundation and the Campaign Legal Center, criticized the center's failure to disclose its contributors, particularly because it was so influential to the Obama administration.
 CAP's website states that corporate donors are not allowed to remain anonymous.
 Nathan Robinson, writing in 2018 for Current Affairs wrote that CAP "continues to conceal the identities of many of its largest donors."
 He also criticized CAP for receiving "shady donations" and for a grant of $200,000 to the American Enterprise Institute in 2018.

+CAP has received significant funding from the Peter G. Peterson Foundation, a pro-austerity think tank associated with billionaire investment banker Peter G. Peterson.